Telephone Preference Service

 The Telephone Preference Service includes the official state Do Not Call Lists from the Commonwealth of Pennsylvania and the state of Wyoming.

-The DMA’s Telephone Preference Service is an easy and cost-effective way to purge your calling lists of consumers who do not want to receive telemarketing calls at home.
+The DMA’s Telephone Preference Service is an easy and cost-effective way to scrub your calling lists of consumers who do not want to receive telemarketing calls at home.

 Please note that on November 1, 2006, DMA discontinued all

 registrations for TPS.
 Consumer registrations for the states of Pennsylvania and Wyoming are still accepted.
 Please